noizzhack5/noizz25backend/docs/data-flow.md

    └─ Triggers: scheduled_bot_processor()

 2. scheduled_bot_processor() → process_waiting_for_bot_records()
-   ├─ Get all documents with status "Waiting Bot Interview" └─ For each document:
+   ├─ Get all documents with status "Ready For Bot Interview" └─ For each document:

 3. For each document: